KirrimK/ASTERIX_cat0_sec_layer/README.md

     "user_groups": [ // list of user groups this sender will relay messages to {
-            "iek_path": "config/iek1", // path of the file containing the IEK of the user group "ca_ip": "127.0.0.1", // IP address of the group's CA (deprecated, will be removed if no CA is used) "ca_port": 42000, // associated port
+            "iek_path": "config/iek1", // path of the file containing the IEK of the user group

             "expected_receivers": [ // list of receivers to contact
                 {"ip": "127.0.0.1", "port": 42080},